Indigenous Services Canada Executive and Leadership Team

 What roles are included in Indigenous Services Canada’s leadership team?

-The leadership team of Indigenous Services Canada includes roles such as Deputy Chief Financial Officer, Senior Financial Planning, Analysis Reporting Analyst & Chief Financial Officer, Branch, Chief of Staff, Chief Information Officer, Chef De Cabinet.
-Chief of Staff.
+The leadership team of Indigenous Services Canada includes roles such as Chief of Staff and Senior Advisor To the Senior Assistant Deputy Minister and Chief Financial Officer and Chef De Cabinet Et Conseillère Principale, Director General and Deputy Chief Financial Officer, Senior Financial Planning, Analysis Reporting Analyst & Chief Financial Officer, Branch, Chief of Staff, Chief Information Officer.